The-Cubic/.github/README.md

 #### To-do projects
 - Make The Cubic website.
 - Make a new packages.
-- Make a template for people who wants to use some popular projects
+- Make some templates for people who needs to use to make some popular projects (Discord bots, game hooking, DLL injector, etc).

 That's all.
 Thanks for visiting us!